baloise/design-system/.changeset/two-badgers-scream.md

 '@baloise/design-system-components': patch
 ---

-adjust disabled look of small controls of the pagination
+Refine the appearance of disabled small controls on the pagination.